-PSY 302: Group Dynamics 4.0 units - 60 hours
+PSY 302: Group Dynamics

 This course examines the principles of group dynamics in business, industry, public and private life.
 In order to develop as effective group participants (whether members or leaders), individuals must understand group dynamics, group process, and group facilitation.
 In professional settings, individuals are frequently tasked with participating in groups or working as teams.
 Understanding and applying principles of group dynamics will improve effectiveness and marketability.
 A grade of "C" or higher is required to pass this course.